jhj0517/Whisper-WebUI/backend/README.md

 uvicorn backend.main:app --host 0.0.0.0 --port 8000
 ```

-### Configuration
+## Configuration
 You can set some server configurations in [config.yaml](https://github.com/jhj0517/Whisper-WebUI/blob/feature/add-api/backend/configs/config.yaml).
-<br>For example, initial model size for Whisper or cache cleanup frequency and TTL for it.
+<br>For example, initial model size for Whisper or the cleanup frequency and TTL for cached files.
-<br>All output files are stored in the `cache` directory, e.g. separated vocal/instrument files for `/bgm-separation`.
+<br>All output files are stored in the `cache` directory, e.g. separated vocal/instrument files for `/bgm-separation` are saved in `cache` directory.

-### Dockerfile setup
+## Docker
 The Dockerfile should be built when you're in the root directory of Whisper-WebUI.

 1. git clone this repository
 ```
 git clone https://github.com/jhj0517/AdvancedLivePortrait-WebUI.git
 ```
-2. Mount paths with your local paths in `docker-compose.yaml`
+2. Mount volume paths with your local paths in `docker-compose.yaml`
 https://github.com/jhj0517/Whisper-WebUI/blob/d13d773be5e9c1a19f829e31dc10c3c6a6329bc8/backend/docker-compose.yaml#L13-L16
 3. Build the image
 ```